benmvp/slides/2022/connecttech/ts-react.md

 - Okay, #2
 - React `PropTypes` are optional by default
-- I used to see plenty of examples where `PropTypes` are defined
+- I used to see plenty of examples where `PropTypes` _are_ defined
-  * But none of them are marked with `isRequired`
+  - But none of them are marked with `isRequired`
-  * But if you look at the code and how they're used, the props are _definitely_ required
+  - But if you look at the code and how they're used, the props are _definitely_ required
-  * These are bugs waiting to happen
+  - These are bugs waiting to happen
 - TypeScript interface properties are **required** by default
-  * So without doing anything special you're guaranteed that the values will exist
+  - So without doing anything special, we're guaranteed that the values will exist
-  * Super nice!
+  - Super nice!
 - Here we're defining the `AppProps` props w/ 2 properties:
-  * `players` is a string array (think `PropTypes.arrayOf()`)
+  - `names` is a string array (think `PropTypes.arrayOf()`)
-  * `count` which is a number
+  - `count` which is a number
 - So if I call the component, leaving off a required prop (`count` in this case)
   - The type checker will yell at me, and again not compile

 /////
 <!-- .slide: data-background="url(../../img/ts-react/mixing-console-abigail-keenan-QdEn9s5Q_4w-unsplash.jpg) no-repeat center" data-background-size="cover" -->